How to Steam Tamales Without a Steamer

 To steam tamales in a tamalera it’s first filled with warm water to the maximum water level indicated inside of the pot.
 Then the steamer shelf is put into place, the corn husks arranged around the steaming shelf, then the raw tamales are placed on top of the corn husks.

-Once the tamales are arranged (try not to pack in too tightly), then you can cover them with extra corn husks or with aluminum foil and make a small whole in the foil, place the lid on the tamalera steamer and steam on the stove.
+Once the tamales are arranged (try not to pack in too tightly), then you can cover them with extra corn husks or with aluminum foil and make a small hole in the foil, place the lid on the tamalera steamer and steam on the stove.

 The flame needs to be set to high and the water needs to come to a boil.
 This will take about 15 minutes, then the heat is turned down to low and the tamales are allowed to steam.